Human species, past & future

 One radical idea is to embalm the brain so that it can be reawakened and linked to a computer, creating a total backup.
 The intention is to preserve the brain’s contents, keeping all memories and their emotional context intact and ready to be reactivated.
 Brain emulation technology, which aims to build an equivalent computer neural network from a scanned brain, may offer a different route.
 An even more far-out idea is to upload the brain to the metaverse and then install it in an artificial body.
 While some scientists argue that mind uploading can be achieved through extrapolations of existing technology, others challenge the feasibility of separating mind from body and argue against the assumption that consciousness and the mind are explained as functions of the biological brain.

 Foreseeable technologies for human enhancement and radical life extension – using drugs, genetics, microchips, AI or brain emulation to choose or augment desirable features and qualities – may result in new human forms not seen in biology.
 In one conceivable scenario, the population may divide into those who want to enjoy the benefits of such technologies and those who refuse them on principle, with an uncertain group in between.
-If this really happens, we might expect to see the emergence of a post-human genetic and/or cyborg group of people alongside those who regard themselves as genuine humans.
+If this actually happens, we may expect to see the emergence of a post-human genetic and/or cyborg group of people alongside those who regard themselves as the genuine humans.
 With brain emulation creating a neural network from an individual scanned brain, some people could potentially leave the animal kingdom for the software one, or even move between the two parallel worlds.
 The appeal of this revolutionary option might include the resource efficiency of software intelligence, which can think and act millions of times faster than a natural biological brain.